 Vacuuming Top to Bottom

 Start removing dust in your home from the highest levels where dust accumulates and work your way down.
-Not all of these places may seem to be accessible with your vacuum cleaner, and dusting with an electrostatic dust cloth is often a good option.
-Remember that dusting with a cloth alone or with a traditional feather duster does little to capture dust and rather just stirs it up into the air.
-When doing any kind of dusting, it's a good idea to wear a mask in order to minimize inhalation of dust particles.
+Not all of these places may be accessible with your vacuum cleaner, so dusting with an electrostatic or microfiber dust cloth is often a good option.
+Remember that dusting with a cloth alone or with a traditional feather duster does little to capture dust, but rather stirs it up into the air.
+When doing any kind of dusting, it's a good idea to wear an allergy mask in order to minimize inhalation of dust particles.

 Vacuuming even seemingly difficult areas is often the best option because it sucks the dust right out of the home environment in one easy sweep.
 Special universal vacuum attachments for virtually every household dusting task are available.
 For instance, there are attachments for cleaning ceiling fans and attachments for cleaning mini-blinds - both decidedly inconvenient to clean, and both exceptional dust magnets.

 Vacuum cleaner attachments are handy for the entire top-to-bottom routine.
 Bookshelves and knick-knack shelves are not to be missed; soft brushes or special dusting brushes do the job well.
 Don't forget to vacuum draperies too, which can trap and hold dust in its folds, especially if they are heavy drapes.
 Vacuuming drapes requires less suction than vacuuming many other things, so be sure to lower suction power.
 (Some recommend shaking drapery to get the dust off and onto the carpet, but this is not the best option for asthma and allergy sufferers because the dust becomes airborne and inhaled.
 Vacuuming is a better option because the dust goes directly from the drapes into the vacuum bag or canister.)